Corni33/CarND_P4_AdvancedLaneLines/README.md

 ### Sobel Edge Detection

 After converting the image to grayscale, edge detection is performed separately for x- and y-direction by convolving the image with a respective sobel kernel that simultaneously also smooths the image.
-Afterwards a sobel binary image is created that only has ones at the locations where there is a large gradient in x-direction and a small gradient in y-direction (cell 12)
+Afterwards a sobel binary image is created that only contains ones at the locations where there is a large gradient in x-direction and a small gradient in y-direction (cell 12)

 #TODO example images

+### Color Channel Thresholding

+The warped (birds-eye-view) color image gets converted to the HLS color space where a threshold is applied to the S-channel.
+Another color threshold is applied to the R-channel of the warped color image in BGR color space.
+The two resulting binary images get combined with the logical "AND" operation to yield a common binary image.

+#TODO example images

+### Combination of Edge and Color Information